A coherent categorification of the based ring of the lowest two-sided cell: Functions and algebras

 \subsubsection{The lowest two-sided cell}

 Let $\cc_0$ be the lowest two-sided cell, also called the ``big cell."
-It can be characterized by containing the longest element of $W$, and we have $a(\cc_0)=\ell(w_0)$.
-The summand $J_0:=J_{\mathbf{c}_0}$ is particularly well-understood, and has historically been the first summand for which any structure-theoretic result is achieved (consider, for example, the progression \cite{XiI}, \cite{XiAMemoir}, \cite{BO}).
+It can be characterized as the two-sided cell containing the longest element of $W$, and we have $a(\cc_0)=\ell(w_0)$.
+The summand $J_0:=J_{\mathbf{c}_0}$ is particularly well-understood, and has historically been the first summand for which any structure-theoretic result has been achieved (consider, for example, the progression \cite{XiI}, \cite{XiAMemoir}, \cite{BO}).
+Write $\phi_0$ for the composition of $\phi$ composed by the projection $J\otimes_\Z\mathcal{A}\to J_0\otimes_{\Z}\mathcal{A}$.

 By \cite{XiI} and \cite{Nie}, we have the following description of $\cc_0\subset\Waff$.
 Let $\tilde{\cc_0}$ be the lowest cell of the affine Weyl group of the universal covering group $\tilde{G}$ of $G$ with maximal torus $\tilde{T}$.
 Then $\cc_0=\tilde{\cc}_0\cap\Waff$, and